 As Boston continues on without the late vocalist Brad Delp, it is taking the equivalent of a small army of people to replace him on live dates.

 Tommy DeCarlo joined Boston after posting a tribute video to Delp on his MySpace page, and has shared some vocal duties with David Victor since last year.
-Guitarist Tom Scholz, who co-founded Boston in 1976, also sings backup, as does rhythm guitarist Gary Pihl (the band’s other longest-tenured member, going back to 1985), drummer Curly Smith, and bassist Tracy Ferrie.
+Guitarist Tom Scholz, who co-founded Boston in 1976, also sings backup, as does rhythm guitarist Gary Pihl (the band’s other longest-tenured member, going back to 1985) and bassist Kimberley Dahme.

 “A big part of it is the harmonies,” DeCarlo tells Vintage Rock.
 “When Tom wrote these songs, along with Brad Delp years ago, I think Brad said in an interview that he set the bar pretty high for himself.
 So, it really takes a collective effort between all of the band members to pull off the harmony vocals in a live show.”